Dr. Steven Hoeltzel

 “Non-Epistemic Justification and Practical Postulation in Fichte.”
 In Fichte and Transcendental Philosophy, edited by Daniel Breazeale and Tom Rockmore.
 Hampshire, England: Palgrave Macmillan (forthcoming, late 2014?).

 Kant, Fichte, and the Legacy of Transcendental Idealism.
 Co-edited with Halla Kim.
-Lanham, MD: Lexington Books (forthcoming, late 2014?).
+Lanham, MD: Lexington Books (forthcoming, 2014).

 “The Unity of Reason in Kant and Fichte.”
 In Kant, Fichte, and the Legacy of Transcendental Idealism, edited by Halla Kim and Steven Hoeltzel.
-Lanham, MD: Lexington Books (forthcoming, late 2014?).
+Lanham, MD: Lexington Books (forthcoming, 2014).

 “Introduction: Some Post-Kantian Problems.”
 In Kant, Fichte, and the Legacy of Transcendental Idealism, edited by Halla Kim and Steven Hoeltzel.
-Lanham, MD: Lexington Books (forthcoming, late 2014?).
+Lanham, MD: Lexington Books (forthcoming, 2014).

 “Critical Epistemology and Idealist Metaphysics in Fichte’s Wissenschaftslehre (1794-1800).”
 In Fichte, German Idealism, and Early Romanticism (Fichte-Studien Supplementa, Band 24).
 Edited by Daniel Breazeale and Tom Rockmore, 87-106.
 Amsterdam: Rodopi, 2010.